BarcodeChecker App for Android and iOS

 Scan barcode tickets printed with TicketCreator or any other barcodes from an Excel file.

-All smartphones must be connected to a Windows PC (Windows XP, Windows 7, Windows 8 or Windows 10), which runs the BarcodeChecker software as server.
+All smartphones must be connected to a Windows PC (Windows 7, Windows 10 or Windows 11), which runs the BarcodeChecker software as server.

 Supported barcodes and QR codes